 Refrigerant is one of the basic things necessary for an HVAC to function properly.
 It is a blend of chemicals that circulate within your air conditioner.
 The refrigerant changes from liquid to gas while circulating through your system and absorbs and releases heat during the process.
 The refrigerant lines provide a passageway to the refrigerant for circulation.
 The refrigerant lines are a combination of two copper lines that serve the purpose of connecting the condenser and evaporator coil.

 The larger line, also called the suction line, carries the cool gas and is insulated to prevent any condensation and also increase efficiency.
-The larger line is also known as the vapor line or the return line.
+The larger line is also known as the vapour line or the return line.
 The smaller line carries warm liquid and is uninsulated.
 This smaller line is mostly known as the liquid line.

 Causes of refrigerant line leaks